lupasearch/lupasearch-client/docs/components/search-results.md

 ## Class map

-Additional classes to add to specific.
+Additional classes to add to specific elements.
 Can be used if custom css is not enough to describe the element appearance:

 ```js
 const options = {